 GRS

-GRS, which stands for the Global Recycle Standard, is an international organisation.
+GRS, which stands for the Global Recycle Standard, is a global organisation (org).
 It offers over 200 different certification programmes.

-Their focus is on setting a global, voluntary ethical standard on the recycled content of a company’s products.
+Their focus is on setting global, voluntary ethical standards on the recycled content of a company’s products and resources.

 These certifications cover your company's recycled goods in other ways, too.